 At its most pernicious, the virus attacks the victim’s cerebellum, giving him an irresistible urge to intervene directly in contentious matters on the pitch or the sideline.

 All that is needed for Agent Machismo to spread and thrive is that its use be tacitly condoned.

 Coaches and players in every sport, at every level, want to win and will do just about anything to do so.
-It might not be within the rules, but so what if they get away with it seems to be prevailing attitude — and we are not just talking about intercounty set-ups or big name clubs at senior level.
+It might not be within the rules, but so what if they get away with it seems to be the prevailing attitude — and we are not just talking about intercounty set-ups or big-name clubs at senior level.

 Maybe it’s the extra physicality of Gaelic games, especially football, and all the tribal passions it stirs up, but, anecdotally, the rows, the pitch invasions and the aggro seems to happen more often here than in other sports.

 So we read last September of the 17-year-old footballer who received a double leg break in an alleged assault during a juvenile football match in Co Meath.
 Conor Cribben-Hayes (17), was allegedly stamped on repeatedly by an opposition player in a 12-person melee during his team Clann na nGael’s match with Kells club Gael Colmcille, in Rathcairn.
 Paramedics took the teenager by stretcher to a neighbour’s home, and an ambulance arrived to take him to Our Lady of Lourdes Hospital in Drogheda.
 Gardai are investigating the incident.